nat-samson/sml-interpreter/README.md

 amongst other skills.

-## Details

-**Name**: Nathaniel Samson

-**Your userid**: Birkbeck: nsamso01 / Github: nat-samson

-Please do not forget to complete this part as too often we have "orphaned" repositories which can require months to sort out.
+I have left the following description of the coursework assignment intact for reference.
+My approach is recorded in the commit history.
+For the dependency injection, I initially implemented a properties file approach, ultimately swapping this out using Spring and XML.

 ## The problem

-In this assignment you will write an interpreter for a simple machine language — `SML`.
+The task is to write an interpreter for a simple machine language — `SML`.

 The general form of a machine language instruction is: